 Harper: It's one thing to look at a 9/11 or Las Vegas shooting report, but it's another to look at a city or town or county of your size and their last incidents in after-action report to see: Where did they communicate well?
 What did they learn from businesses?
 Were they even involved or engaged?

 Pickren: The whole intent of the after-action report is to understand where you can improve your response for future events, as well, use this opportunity to garner the engagement you need throughout your business.
 More communities and local agencies need to work together to establish an open portal for businesses to get information — and not wait until government pushes it out.

 Flood season is upon us.
-Do you have the tools and plans in place to keep your people and facilities safe?
+Do you have the tools and plans in place to keep your people, places and property safe?

 Want to learn more?
-Download our e-Book, “4 Days in a 500 Year Flood,” for more expert insights.
+Download our flood preparedness communications kit, which includes the "4 Days in a 500 Year Flood" ebook featuring more insights from our experts.